 He received business and leadership training from the Graduate School of Business, University of Cape Town, and the London Business School.
 He has served in leadership roles in strategy and business improvement.
 Over the years he has served on numerous boards, including those of Bokamoso Private Hospital, the Botswana Red Cross Society, the Botswana Health Professions Council, the Botswana Government Audit Committee and the Board of Healthcare Funders of Southern Africa (BHF).
 He is currently the principal officer of a prominent medical aid scheme in Botswana.

 Vice-Chancellor: University of Cape Town

-After obtaining his medical degree from University of the Witwatersrand, Dr Price was awarded a Rhodes Scholarship.
+After obtaining his medical degree from the University of the Witwatersrand, Dr Price was awarded a Rhodes scholarship.
 He studied philosophy, politics and economics at Oxford.
-Following clinical work in academic and rural hospitals in SA, he took a Masters degree at the London School of Hygiene and Tropical Medicine continuing there as a Research Fellow in Health Economics.
-He joined the Centre for Health Policy at Wits University in 1988 as a senior researcher, and become its director in 1992.
+Following clinical work in academic and rural hospitals in South Africa, he took a master’s degree at the London School of Hygiene and Tropical Medicine, continuing there as a research Fellow in health economics.
+He joined the Centre for Health Policy at the University of the Witwatersrand in 1988 as a senior researcher and became its director in 1992.

 Dr. Tihomir Strizrep (Croatia)

 Former managing director: National Health Insurance Fund Croatia

 Dr Tihomir Strizrep is a medical doctor.
 He studied at the School of Medicine, University of Zagreb, and worked for nine years in the healthcare administration of the Republic of Croatia, holding a variety of positions, including that of director of the National Health Insurance Fund of the Republic of Croatia (2009-2012).
 He is currently adjunct professor at Effectus Business School and director of the consulting company, Audenta Savjetovanje.